-Feeling out of sorts as the long nights of autumn arrive?
+Feeling out of sorts as the long nights of winter arrive?
 Check out this list of 18 easy things you can do TODAY to make yourself happier.

 It always sneaks up on me.
 Even now.
 Even though I know the warning signs — I start to tap my fingers impatiently, I begin to feel my jaw clench with irritation…

 I’ll be in the middle of something (even a meaningless task), one of the kids will ask me a simple question and I just, well — all the stress that comes with “being busy” surfaces and I explode.

 I see the look of surprise on my daughter’s face, and I know…